ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

   - Optionally, as second element, the role (or CBOR array of roles) that the Client wishes to take in the group.
 This element is optional since roles may have been pre-assigned to the Client, as associated to its verifiable identity credentials.
 Alternatively, the application may have defined a single, well-known role for the target resource(s) and audience(s).

   In each scope entry, the encoding of the group or topic identifier (REQ1) and of the role identifiers (REQ2) is application specific, and part of the requirements for the application profile.

+  In particular, the application profile may specify CBOR values to use for abbreviating role identifiers (OPT7).
+These CBOR values are taken from the "ACE Groupcomm Role CBOR Mappings" Registry defined in {{iana-ace-groupcomm-role}} of this specification.

 * 'audience', with an identifier of a KDC.

 * 'req_cnf', as defined in Section 3.1 of {{I-D.ietf-ace-oauth-params}}, optionally containing the public key or a reference to the public key of the Client, if it wishes to communicate that to the AS.